 At Sparks, we know trauma isn’t limited to patients.
 Providers, educators, and even entire systems carry their own scars from years of high-stakes, high-stress work in environments that too often fail the very people they’re meant to serve.

 Our approach acknowledges this reality.
-We design strategies and structures that honor the resilience of professionals, address the wounds of broken systems, and create the conditions for sustainable change.
+We design strategies and structures that honor the strength of professionals, address the wounds of broken systems, and create the conditions for sustainable change.

 Sparks Healthcare Solutions